jtr13/bookdown-template/README.md

 ### Edit README

 Once you've completed these steps, delete the content of this **README** and add a short description of your project with a link to the book URL.
-It would be appreciated if you add "This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template" to the end of the README.
+It would be appreciated if you add the following to the end:

+*This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template.*

 ### Demo Video